Showcase Pieces

 "A great pianist pushes the piano to its absolute limits."
 Joyce Yang triumphantly responded to her own rallying call.

 You might not think so, but classical music is really cool.
-It's cool because it's so difficult to get right.
+It's cool because it's so hard to get right.

 In a foot-stamping, three-hour bonanza that presented the jazz canon of Brazilian, Japanese, and American artists, the Melbourne International Jazz Festival enjoyed an evening of firsts on Saturday night.